by-syk/TumblrVideoGot/README.md

 ![Banner](art/banner.png)

-A tiny Android app for getting video URL from tumblr video post URL.
+A tiny Android app for getting video URL from Tumblr video post URL.

 + How to use?